 - Materials produced in non-extant formats (ex.
 LaserDisc, cartridge tapes, etc.)

 - Toxic, dangerous, or illegal substances (including medical)

 - Items damaged by, mold, pests (including insects and rodents), water or fire

 Appraisals and Donor Information

 Saint Louis University does not provide appraisals or tax/legal advice.
 Donors should seek appraisals and tax/legal advice from an independent source.
 Appraisals for prospective donations should be obtained from a qualified appraiser.

 Donations that are accepted become the property of the Saint Louis University Libraries.
 The Libraries reserve the right to determine the retention, location, cataloging treatment, disposition, and other considerations related to the use, maintenance, or removal of materials.
-A draft example of our donor agreement is available for consultation.
 We would be happy to discuss the donation process with you.